 At present, the healthcare industry, which includes both goods and services for treating patients, experiences large-scale digitization of the market.
-Partially, this movement is caused due to the Covid-19 pandemics, and partially, because humanity became more tech-savvy and created demand for faster, better, simpler, and more convenient medical services.
+Partially, this movement began due to the Covid-19 pandemic.
+Nevertheless, humanity became more tech-savvy and created a demand for faster, better, simpler, and more convenient medical services.
 Hence, every decent medical service provider tries to win over customers by giving users freshly-released mobile applications that will satisfy their health-related needs.

 Application’s UI/UX: What’s Important?

 The FDA defines a software medical device as software intended to be used for one or more medical purposes without being part of the hardware.
-As this software device represents an app, there’s not only functionality that gains all the attention but also the app’s design.
+As this software device represents an app, there’s not only functionality that gains all the attention.
+It’s also the app’s design.

 UI/UX design is one of the best means to enhance product quality and gain a large audience of faithful users.
 Especially, when it comes to healthcare, where everything should be clear, timely, and consistent.
-To achieve the desired, both UI and UX should be great in appearance and experience to promote the real value of the medical organization to healthcare service users.
+To achieve the desired, both UI and UX should be great in appearance and experience.
+Thus, they’ll be able to promote the real value of the medical organization to healthcare service users.

 In a device, UI stands for User Interface and indicates the aesthetic harmonious visual part of the application design rather than product functionality.
 Its mission is to turn user heads with the app’s unique visual part and produce a refined effect.
 UI includes typography, color, layout arrangement, and component style.
 But having only a perfect UI isn’t going to work wonders.
 That’s when UX comes forward.